mongodb/mongo-ruby-driver/README.md

 ### Strict mode

+_**NOTE:** Support for strict mode has been deprecated and will be removed in version 2.0 of the driver._

 Each database has an optional strict mode.
 If strict mode is on, then asking for a collection that does not exist will raise an error, as will asking to create a collection that already exists.
 Note that both these operations are